 Learn how LinkStack and Linky differ in their key features, development activity, technology stack and community adoption, so you can decide which of these link management & shorteners is best for you.

-Both LinkStack and Linky have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+LinkStack appears to have several advantages over Linky, particularly in popularity, growth and maturity.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, SCSS.
 However, they differ in their additional technology choices: LinkStack uses PHP, Laravel while Linky leverages Typescript, JSX, Next.js.